 - Gain on life insurance/ loss incurred on casualty

-International Financial Reporting Standards (IFRS) doesn’t recognizes the concept of extraordinary items at all
+International Financial Reporting Standards (IFRS) don’t recognize the concept of extraordinary items.

-Very recently Japan’s Sony Corp estimated $1 billion as earthquake related damages.
+Recently, Japan’s Sony Corp estimated $1 billion as earthquake-related damages.

 #3 – Discontinued Operations

-- The operations and cash flows from the disposed component will be eliminated from the parents operations.
+- The operations and cash flow from the disposal of the component will be eliminated from the parent’s operations.

-Impact of discontinued operations appear in the Income Statement as seen below.
+The impact of discontinued operations appears in the Income Statement, as seen below.

 Examples include -:

-- A company sells a product group, with which cash flows where associated and reported at that level, to a buyer.
+- A company sells a product group to a buyer with which cash flows were associated and reported at that level.

 Below is an example of Discontinued Operations for GE